Appeal Decision Analysis

 1 Ultra Vires (definition)

 Invalid excess of authority or power exercised by an entity.
-Since the powers exercised by any officer of an organization are limited by the constituting or vesting instrument, any act outside those limitations is ultra vires and may be challenged in the courts.
+Since the powers exercised by any officer of an organisation are limited by the constituting or vesting instrument, any act outside those limitations is ultra vires and may be challenged in the courts.
 This rule is applicable to all powers, express or implied, created by a contract or statute.

 2 Fiduciary duty (definition)